-Effective February 1, 2019, the Company completed a 20 to 1 reverse split of its \$0.001 par value Common Stock, reducing the issued and outstanding shares of Common Stock from 1,713,046,242 to 85,652,400 (the "First Reverse Stock Split").
+Effective February 1, 2019, the Company completed a reverse stock split whereby 1 share of Common Stock was issued for every 20 shares of Common Stock then issued and outstanding, reducing the issued and outstanding shares of Common Stock from 1,713,046,242 to 85,652,400.
 The Company's authorized capital of Common Stock remained as previously established at 3,000,000,000 shares.

-Effective April 6, 2020, the Company completed another 20 to 1 reverse split of its \$0.001 par value Common Stock, reducing the issued and outstanding shares of Common Stock from 1,193,501,925 to 59,675,417 (the "Second Reverse Stock Split").
-The number of authorized Common Shares remained as previously established at 3,000,000,000 post-second split.
+Effective April 6, 2020, the Company completed a second reverse stock split whereby 1 share of Common Stock was issued for every 20 shares of Common Stock then issued and outstanding, reducing the issued and outstanding shares of Common Stock from 1,193,501,925 to 59,675,417.
+The number of authorized Common Shares remained as previously established at 3,000,000,000 shares.

-The Company's financial statements reflect both the First and Second Reverse Stock Split on a retroactive basis.
+The Company's financial statements reflect both of these reverse stock splits on a retroactive basis.